Reviewed by Erica Irish, DVM

 Bleeding From the Tumor

 Do your dog’s toys have blood stains on them?
 Does your dog’s mouth bleed when you throw sticks or a ball?
+Regular gingivitis can cause this to happen.

 You might only notice bleeding from the gums when the epulis is irritated by something in the mouth or from excessive drool.